-All of the articles submitted by the community are available in the Community Picks feed.
+All of the posts submitted by the community are available in the Community Picks feed.

 Submitting / Scouting a Community Pick

-Above all, we want articles that you believe need more exposure, from authors you admire, that you believe will benefit the daily.dev developer community.
+Above all, we want posts that you believe need more exposure, from authors you admire, that you believe will benefit the daily.dev developer community.

 Low effort, poor quality and (self) promotional content will be removed to ensure a high standard on the platform.

-Before submitting a Community Pick, you should read the Community Picks Guidelines to ensure your article is suitable for the feed.
+Before submitting a Community Pick, you should read the content guidelines to ensure your post is suitable for the feed.